Ptujec/LaunchBar/Raindrop-Actions/README.md

 <img src="save_action.png" width="600"/>

 This action lets you save the current website in Safari to Raindrop.io.
 Press space before you hit return to add as many tags as you like (separated by commas).

-You can hit return on the confirmation to see the entry in the Raindrop.io app (or webapp).
+You can also hit return on the confirmation to see the entry in the Raindrop.io app (or webapp).

 ## First run
 <img src="setapi.png" width="600"/>